content-left-bg.png

 Supervisor qualifications

-• A registered teacher with competence (knowledge and skills) in discus or
+• a registered teacher with competence (knowledge and skills) in discus

 • an adult supervisor, working under the direct supervision of a registered teacher, with current level 1 community coach accreditation from Athletics Australia.

-• A registered teacher with qualifications in HPE (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching discus or
+• a registered teacher with qualifications in health and physical education (HPE) (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching discus

 • an adult supervisor, working under the direct supervision of a registered teacher, with current level 2 club coach accreditation from Athletics Australia.